MohamedHamdy28/Vehicles-detection-and-tracking/README.md

-# Vehicles-detection-and-tracking
+# Vehicles-detection-and-tracking-OpenVINO
-This program uses a pre-trained model to detect vehicles on the road and mark their track using intel openVino
+This program uses a pre-trained model to detect vehicles on the road and mark their track using intel OpenVINO